Terms of Business

 10.9 We reserve the right to charge interest on late paid invoices at the rate of 3% above bank base rates under the Late Payment of Commercial Debts (Interest) Act 1998.
 We also reserve the right to suspend our services or to cease to act for you on giving written notice if payment of any fees is unduly delayed.
 We intend to exercise these rights only where it is fair and reasonable to do so.

-10.10 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.
+10.10 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 30 days of the invoice date, failing which you will be deemed to have accepted that payment is due.

 10.11 In the event that you are in default over payment of amounts due to us, we reserve the right to suspend any or all of the services we provide.